Translate

 Tuesday, 30 March 2010 7:15 am :: http://jaywalk.blog-city.com

 ruok: No need to apologise.
-I where you are coming from.
+I know where you are coming from.
 I used to tell the same thing to other skeptic.

 Here's the thing about God helping those who help themselves.
 If I am helping myself, I don't need Your help liao loh.